 Find a copy of the retraction document here.
 There is also a link to the retraction statement on the right of the paper itself – if you sign up so you can see Full Text you don’t see any more than is on the Summary, it just has the 2 references added.

 Note – the claim about consecutive referral is decisively refuted by Justice Mitting in 2012, in JW-S’s appeal here, paragraph 157.
 Mitting also demolishes the claim that the doctors did not have EC approval, when he discusses permission 162-95 given to JW-S, in paragraph 20, and with several statements that he does not believe the Lancet 12 paper had approval document 172-96 .
-These factors are considered by many to be grounds for the retraction to be revoked, see this article.
+These factors are considered by many to be grounds for the retraction to be revoked.

 2010 – February 12.
 A paper co-authored by AW testing the US vaccination schedule on baby primates, published online – ahead of print – a few months earlier in the journal Neurotoxicology, is withdrawn from the journal’s website and will not be published.
 This decision was not made by the editor on scientific grounds, but by the journal’s owner, Elsevier.
 Read about it here.

 2010 – May 24.
 GMC announces decisions: JW-S to be disbarred depending on appeal to high court (covered by his insurance).
 AW disbarred as he could not afford appeal to high court (costing £500,000, his insurance would not cover it).
-SM found guilty of minor issues and not disbarred.
+SM has apologised to the GMC and is not disbarred.

 2010 – May 24.
-AW publishes his book Callous Disregard: Autism and Vaccines: The Truth Behind a Tragedy, available on Amazon (see sidebar).
-It is essentially a collection of essays, written during the period of the hearings.
+AW publishes his book Callous Disregard: Autism and Vaccines: The Truth Behind a Tragedy, available on Amazon.
+It is a collection of essays about the hearings.

 2010 – One in 68 8-yr-old children (one in 42 boys, one in 189 girls) in USA have ASD, extrapolated from surveys in 11 states (results published in 2014)